Cat Breeds in Australia

 Origins of Balinese Cat

-There are numerous theories that their origins are from Western China, or that they are developed by British that crossed Turkish Angora and Angora.
-Their long haired variety became widely recognized and in 1928 was registered in Cat Fanciers’ Federation.
+There are numerous theories that their origins are from Western China, or that they are developed by the British that crossed Turkish Angora and Angora.
+Their long-haired variety became widely recognized and in 1928 was registered in Cat Fanciers’ Federation.

 The Balinese fits in almost every household, especially those with young children.
 They are very intelligent so you can enjoy with them.